futurelabmx/debian-dev-tools/README.md

-A collection of tools to develop/compile Linux Mint projects.
+A collection of tools to develop/compile Linux Mint - to - Debian projects.